Yelp/dockersh/README.md

 TODO
 ====

+ * Setup the newly spawned process to have cgroups as per the container process (this doesn't currently happen)
+   * This enables / fixes memory limiting per user container
  * How do we deal with changed settings (i.e. when to recycle the container)
     * Document just kill 1 inside the container?
  * Fix up go panics when exiting the root container.